 On Dec.
-18, 2019, we provided Grays Harbor County with required and recommended changes to the county's proposed comprehensive update of their Shoreline Master Program (SMP).
+18, 2019, we provided the county with required and recommended changes to their proposed comprehensive update of their SMP.

 Documents related to approval